Chuck Norris: Career

-1958 to 1968: United States Air Force and martial arts breakthrough
+United States Air Force and martial arts breakthrough (1958–1969)

-He joined the United States Air Force as an Air Policeman (AP) in 1958 and was sent to Osan Air Base, South Korea.
-It was there that Norris acquired the nickname "Chuck" and began his training in Tang Soo Do (tangsudo), an interest that led to black belts in that art and the founding of the Chun Kuk Do ("Universal Way") form.
+Norris joined the United States Air Force as an Air Policeman (AP) in 1958 and was sent to Osan Air Base, South Korea.
+It was there that Norris acquired the nickname "Chuck" and began his training in Tang Soo Do (tangsudo).
 When he returned to the United States, he continued to serve as an AP at March Air Force Base in California.

-Norris was discharged from the U.S. Air Force in August 1962.
-Following his military service, Norris applied to be a police officer in Torrance, California.
-While on the waiting list, Norris opened a martial arts studio.

-Norris started to participate in martial arts competitions.
-He was defeated in his first two tournaments, dropping decisions to Joe Lewis and Allen Steen.
-He lost three matches at the International Karate Championships to Tony Tulleners.
-By 1967, Norris had improved enough that he scored victories over the likes of Vic Moore.
-On June 3, Norris won the 1967 tournament of karate, Norris defeated seven opponents, until his final fight with Skipper Mullins.
-On June 24, Norris was declared champion at the S. Henry Cho's All-American Karate Championship at the Madison Square Garden, taking the title from Julio LaSalle and defeating Joe Lewis.
-During this time, Norris also worked for the Northrop Corporation and opened a chain of karate schools, including a storefront school in his then-hometown of Torrance, CA on Hawthorne Boulevard.
-Norris's official website lists celebrity clients at the schools; among them Steve McQueen, Chad McQueen, Bob Barker, Priscilla Presley, Donny Osmond and Marie Osmond.
+He was discharged from the Air Force in August 1962 with the rank of Airman first class.
+Following his military service, Norris applied to be a police officer in Torrance, California, opening up a martial arts studio while on the waiting list.
+He also began participating in martial arts competitions.
+Norris was defeated in his first two tournaments, dropping decisions to Joe Lewis and Allen Steen, and lost three rounds at the International Karate Championships to Tony Tulleners.
+However, he improved enough that he ended up scoring victories over the likes of Vic Moore, eventually winning the 1967 tournament of karate as he defeated seven opponents until finally triumphing over his ultimate fight with Skipper Mullins.
+On June 24 of that year, Norris was declared champion at the S. Henry Cho's All-American Karate Championship at the Madison Square Garden, taking the title from Julio LaSalle and defeating Joe Lewis.
+During this time, Norris worked for the Northrop Corporation and opened a chain of karate schools; his official website lists Steve and Chad McQueen, Bob Barker, Priscilla Presley, and Donny and Marie Osmond as celebrity clients.